Where Are They Now?

 Francis Vigneau who took Hugo D'Ipollito's place as one of the Twin Pianos, was in the band from 1935-1944 or 45.
 He also played the Vibraphone and the Spinetto.
 He died in 1995.

-Alton Hines who played Trumpet in the band next to Lebert during the late 1940's, is living in a retirement home in Komoka, Ontario.
+Alton Hines who played Trumpet in the band next to Lebert during the late 1940's, passed away several years ago.

 Glen Rumble who played Saxophone in the band for two years during the 1970's is living in Rodney, Ontario with his wife.